-The first pilot TradeLab clinic in the Caribbean region
+The first TradeLab clinic in the Caribbean region!

-For the first pilot clinic, the Academic Supervisors, Drs.
-Remy and Yearwood, have signed up 9 students to work in groups of three.
-The teams are currently working for beneficiaries from the Caribbean region on the following topics:
+For the pilot clinic, the Academic Supervisors, Drs.
+Remy and Yearwood, signed up 9 students to work in groups of three.
+The teams worked for beneficiaries from the Caribbean region on the following topics:

-The pilot clinic at UWI is also being assisted by Mentors Claude Chase, Zainab Mchumo, Craig VanGrasstek and Mark Wu.
+The pilot clinic was assisted by mentors: Claude Chase, Zainab Mchumo, Craig VanGrasstek and Mark Wu.
 Mentors lend invaluable support to TradeLab clinics with their expertise and guidance to students on the project output.

 UWI Trade Lab Pilot Clinic Videos

 Please see the UWI Tradelab Pilot Clinic videos featuring Dr. Remy and Dr. Yearwood, and UWI participating Law Student, Jacob Phillips below.